-Barbara Hershey looks way younger than she is.
-It's striking that she's in her 60s.
-However, she's another great example of a woman in her 60s who can proudly wear her hair long without a second thought.
+Alfre Woodard looks far younger than her 67 years.
+She's another great example of a woman over 60 who can proudly wear her hair long without a second thought.

 The iconic Ellen Barkin looks as fabulous as ever with a wavy shoulder-length bob.
-It's trendy amongst women decades younger than her, but she easily pulls it off because it's perfect for her fine hair.
+It's trendy among women decades younger than her, but she easily pulls it off because it's perfect for her fine hair.
 And luckily, shoulder-length hair is flattering on all face shapes.

-Maria Shriver has the kind of coarse, thick hair that thin-haired people dream of.
-It looks great in long layers, which frame her face and allow for her to push it behind her ears.
-The gentle waves provide softness, and the shade is dynamic.
-Brown with heavy blonde highlighting is a good option for people who don't want the commitment of blonde but want something a little more interesting than plain brown.
+Lynn Whitfield has the kind of coarse, thick hair some people dream of.
+It looks great in a blunt bob, which frame her face and allow for her to push it behind her ears.
+Try a product like Redken Shine Flash Shine Spray ($22) for sheen like Whitfield's.

 Kris Jenner may have the most famous daughters on the planet, but she's a style icon in her own right.
 She almost exclusively wears her hair in a short pixie with lots of volume up top, or at least it's been a long time since she wore anything different.
 With a rounder face like hers, volume is the key to pulling off a pixie, as it lengthens your face.